CircleCI-Archived/api-preview-docs/docs/breaking.md

 # Breaking Changes

+## Nov 21, 2019

+The endpoint to [Get a pipeline's workflows](https://circleci.com/docs/api/v2/#get-a-pipeline-39-s-workflows) `GET /pipeline/{pipeline-id}/workflow` has been released.

+The `workflow` key in the [Get a pipeline](https://circleci.com/docs/api/v2/#get-a-pipeline) `GET /pipeline/{pipeline-id}` response is now deprecated and is scheduled to be deleted on Dec 9, 2019

+Instances where the `workflow` key is being referenced from the [Get a pipeline](https://circleci.com/docs/api/v2/#get-a-pipeline) `GET /pipeline/{pipeline-id}` response should be modified to make a call to [Get a pipeline's workflows](https://circleci.com/docs/api/v2/#get-a-pipeline-39-s-workflows) `GET /pipeline/{pipeline-id}/workflow` instead.

 ## Nov 11, 2019

-- The `/workflow/:workflow-id/jobs` endpoint has been moved to `/workflow/:workflow-id/job` for consistency.
+The `/workflow/:workflow-id/jobs` endpoint has been moved to `/workflow/:workflow-id/job` for consistency.
 The old route is still working at this point in time, but deprecated and will be removed on November 18th, 2019.

 ## Oct 17, 2019